plaam/plaam/README.md

 #### Hello! 👋
-I'm a 17 year old, freelance developer & software engineer!
+I'm a freelance developer & software engineer!
 ##### Current education 🎓
 Henceforward, I'm studying Computer Science at my education center, moreover, I'm spending a lot of time on self-improvement by getting valuable courses and learning new programming languages.
 In addition, I've finished CS50x computer science course, Thinkful web development course and some others.
 ##### Programming languages 🔧